rahulnarayananl/rahulnarayananl/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects

-- ⚡ Fun fact: I love to draw and play keyboard
+- ⚡ Fun fact: I love to play games 🎮